spokestack/spokestack.io/content/docs/Android/tts.md

 draft: false
 ---

+**Note**: As of version 9.0.0, TTS is included in the turnkey `Spokestack` object.
+This guide is still valid as an in-depth introduction to the TTS module itself, but see [the configuration guide](turnkey-configuration) for more information about how it's integrated in newer versions of Spokestack.

+---

 Text-to-speech is a broad topic, but as far as Spokestack is concerned, there are two things your app has to handle: sending text or SSML to be synthesized, and playing the resulting audio for your users.
 This guide will cover both.

 ## Generating the audio